wp-plugins/ewww-image-optimizer/readme.txt

 * WP Symposium support
 * Bulk restoration of converted images

+= 1.6.4 =
+* fixed unnecessary check for 'file' field in attachment metadata

 = 1.6.3 =
 * plugin will failover gracefully if one of the cloud optimization servers is offline
 * prevent excess database calls when optimizing theme images